 Many of the career-focused strategies students are looking for are already in practice at postsecondary institutions.
 These strategies are preparing students for an uncertain world of work by integrating work-ready skills and work-based learning into college curricula.
-Employers are increasingly seeking workers who have both industry-specific skills and the foundational skills traditionally associated with liberal arts degrees, such as critical thinking and communication.38Michelle Weise et al., “Robot-Ready: Human+ Skills For a Lifetime of Work,” Strada Education Network, 2021.
-Students who earn both a degree and a nondegree credential — showing employers that they have both sets of skills — are more likely to report that their education makes them an attractive job candidate, compared to those with only a degree.39Andrew Hanson, “Examining the Value of Nondegree Credentials,” Strada Education Network, July 28, 2021.
+Employers are increasingly seeking workers who have both industry-specific skills and the foundational skills traditionally associated with liberal arts degrees, such as critical thinking and communication.38Michelle Weise et al., “Robot-Ready: Human+ Skills for the Future of Work,” Strada Education Network, 2021.
+Students who earn both a degree and a nondegree credential — showing employers that they have both sets of skills — are more likely to report that their education makes them an attractive job candidate, compared with those with only a degree.39Andrew Hanson, “Robot-Ready: Human+ Skills for the Future of Work.”
+Strada Education Network, July 28, 2021.

 A student explains her eagerness to prepare for her career.